miguemesen/miguemesen/README.md

 ![Developer](https://justresults.co.nz/wp-content/uploads/2015/10/web-developer-banner.png)

 I'm 20 years old and I am passionate about learning new things.
-Born and raised in the US and am currently living in Costa Rica!
+Born and raised in the US and currently living in Costa Rica!

 ## Skills and Experience
 * 🐍  Python